tkurbad/picons/README.md

   * NO fancy symbols
   * LOWERCASE
   * Time sharing channels, names seperated by "_".
-  * Sometimes it's useful to add a country code, do it like this, -uk, -de, -ru, -pl at the end of the logo's name.
+  * Sometimes it's useful to add a country code, do it like this, -gb, -de, -ru, -pl at the end of the logo's name.
+ISO country codes link can be found in "picons.sh".
   * If the channelname contains a "+", you use a "+", if it's a timeshift channel, use "plus1".
   * For tv channels use the prefix "tv."
   * For radio channels use the prefix "radio."